Oldest 100 News Articles

 Police Carnival was a Gigantic Success

-Considered one cf the most successful events ever given in Camden, the second annual industrial show and carnival of the Camden Police Beneficial Association came to a close in the Third Regiment Armory Saturday night with the crowning of the queen.
-Miss Margaret Rudolph, daughter of Chas Rudolph, of Master street, was accorded that honor.…
+Philadelphia Inquirer – February 16, 1914 POLICE CARNIVAL WAS A GIGANTIC SUCCESS Considered one of the most successful events ever given in Camden, the second annual industrial show and carnival of the Camden Police Beneficial Association came to a close in the Third Regiment Armory Saturday night with the crowning of the queen.
+Miss Margaret…

 Read More…